 Projects in Uganda

-The Uganda Primary Literacy Project in partnership with the Uganda Ministry of Education Science Technology and Sports focuses on improving teaching; increasing pupils’ success; and improving the school community.
-Volunteer are either placed as Teacher Trainers at primary teacher’s colleges or as Literacy Specialists in affiliated primary schools.
+The Uganda Primary Literacy Project in partnership with the Uganda Ministry of Education Science Technology and Sports works towards sustainable development to ensure inclusive and quality education for all.
+The project's three goals are to improve teaching; increase pupils’ success; and improve the school community.
+Volunteers are either placed as Teacher Trainers at primary teacher’s colleges or as Literacy Specialists in primary schools.

-In its three years, the Project has trained over 12,000 pre-service and in-service teachers in over 29 districts across Uganda and improved the reading skills of over 8,000 pupils.
-Volunteers have created or helped develop 45 libraries, ICT labs, and resource rooms equipped with over 80,000 books funded by Books for Africa creating increased access to resources for almost 24,637 learners and school community members.
+In its six years, the Project has trained over 30,000 pre-service and in-service teachers in various districts across Uganda and improved the reading skills of over 14,000 pupils.
+Volunteers have either created or helped develop libraries, ICT labs, and resource rooms equipped with over 80,000 books and computer equipment funded through Peace Corps grants and donations made by different organizations creating increased access to resources for almost 41,000 learners and school community members.

 The Health project focuses on three goals: HIV/AIDS mitigation, with a focus on prevention, care, and support for people living with and affected by HIV; improvement of maternal and child health services and promotion; malaria prevention; and water, sanitation, and hygiene promotion at the community level.
 Community Health Volunteers are fully funded by the President’s Emergency Plan for AIDS Relief (PEPFAR) and work to implement many PEPFAR core programs.